 Overview of Marriage & Family Counseling Certificate

-The certificate is recommended for any counselor who wishes to gain additional knowledge of issues facing couples and families, as well as unique approaches to working with this population.
-This work differs from clinical mental health counseling as the focus of treatment is considered the couple or family unit rather than the individual.
+Marriage and Family Counseling differs from clinical mental health counseling as the focus of treatment is considered the couple or family unit rather than the individual.
 There is also less emphasis on the internal psychology of an individual and more focus placed on systemic family functioning, family roles, and boundaries.